Follow us on:

 Should we bring blankets and chairs?

 Yes!
 There is very limited seating at Waterfront Park, so we encourage you to bring blankets and chairs and set up camp on the lawn.
-Small tents are permitted, too, though we kindly ask that you take all tents down at 7 p.m. so everyone can enjoy the screening of “Goonies” unobstructed.
+Beach umbrellas are permitted, too, though we kindly ask that you take them down at 7 p.m. so everyone can enjoy the screening of “Goonies” unobstructed.

 Are dogs allowed?